mlasch/prokatim/README.md

 ## Project Goals

 The project goal is to detect dialed numbers with the dual-tone multi-frequency signaling (DTMF).
-The detection should be done with the Goertzel algorithm an a digital signal processor.
+The detection should be done with the Goertzel algorithm and a digital signal processor.

 ## References